 Is a more descriptive modifier available?

-Clinicians, coders, and billers should only use modifier 59 as a last resort (i.e., when there’s not a better option).
+Clinicians, coders, and billers should only use modifier 59 as a last resort (i.e., when there’s no better option).
 As the CPT Manual states, “…when another already established modifier is appropriate, it should be used rather than modifier 59.
 Only if no more descriptive modifier is available, and the use of modifier 59 best explains the circumstances, should modifier 59 be used.”

 Now, you’ve probably heard talk about the set of modifiers that CMS created for providers to use in place of modifier 59, when appropriate.
 Modifiers XE, XP, XS, and XU are intended to bypass a CCI edit by denoting a distinct encounter, anatomical structure, practitioner, or unusual service.
-However, even though these modifiers went into effect January 1, 2015, the APTA has stated that therapists do not need to use them in place of modifier 59—at least not yet.
+However, even though these modifiers went into effect on January 1, 2015, the APTA has stated that therapists do not need to use them in place of modifier 59—at least not yet.
 That being said, therapists may be required to use the new modifiers in the future, so keep an eye—or an ear—out for further instruction regarding modifier 59 usage.

 What are the most commonly used CCI edits for PT, OT, and SLP private practice settings?